 18+ This ancient-world whodunnit, A Roman Death, is set in 45 BC.
 Julius Caesar is at the height of his power, yet disquiet grows under his dictatorship.
-With the benefit of hindsight, we know that the Ides of March looms and that Rome will soon descend into turmoil.
+With the benefit of hindsight, we know the Ides of March looms and that Rome will soon descend into turmoil.

 Fufidius's wife, Helvia, is furious when she learns of the arranged marriage.
-Her bitter opposition to the union grows with confirmation of the rumours about Lucius and the indebted Scaurii family from her brother, a confidant of Caesar.
+Her bitter opposition to the union grows with confirmation of rumours about Lucius and the indebted Scaurii family from her brother, a confidant of Caesar.
 When Lucius is found dead from poisoning after a prenuptial banquet at the Fufidii villa, a grieving Scaurus angrily accuses Helvia of murdering his son.

-Faced with overwhelming evidence, including accusations of witchcraft and incest, Fufidius retains the services of Cicero, a renowned politician and lawyer, to save Helvia.
+Faced with overwhelming evidence, including accusations of witchcraft and incest, Fufidius retains Cicero, a renowned politician and lawyer, to save Helvia.
 But can even Cicero's wit and oratorical skills create sufficient doubt in the minds of the tribunal judges of Helvia's guilt?
 And can the judges (and the reader) be challenged to ask who else would want to poison young Lucius?

 O'Hagan drew upon her classical education, Roman surroundings and immigration department experience to write contemporary and historical crime fiction.
 A Roman Death, first published in 1988, was her third and most acclaimed novel.
 (Jerome and His Women, published in 2015, and reviewed for Writing NSW in April 2016, was her fifth and final novel.)